 - Unless your field pays really well with great job prospects right out of college, avoid going into debt.
 Even then, always look for the least-costly options.
 Explore scholarships, grants, work-study, or other funding that does not require repayment.

 - Does your career even require a four-year degree?
 Have you explored other options, such as two-year degrees or an apprenticeship?
-Check out my article Apprenticeships: Get Paid While Pursuing Your Career.
+Check out my article Apprenticeships: Earn While You Learn.
 Also, listen to my podcast Is College Really Necessary?

 - Suppose you decide to get a four-year degree but are not sure about which major to choose.
 That’s not unusual.
 Remember, colleges always have basic courses everyone must take regardless of their major.
 Many students begin college simply with the idea of first getting all those required courses out of the way.
 That’s fine.
 But if that’s the plan, do it as inexpensively as possible.
 Maybe consider a less expensive college to start, but make sure the credits will transfer elsewhere later on.